LBHackney-IT/lbh-adrs/MTFH/Proposed/DynamoDb-write-capacity.md

 For head of charges apportionment purposes we need to read all charges data then the read capacity unit should be increased here as well.

 1. 500 for Charges Entity

+## **Further details**

+The counts of records for the corresponding entities described more in detail below

+In development
+1. Charges Entity = 60,000
+2. Accounts Entity = 100,000
+3. Transactions Entity = 3,000,000

+In staging and production
+1. Charges Entity = ?
+2. Accounts Entity = ?
+3. Transactions Entity = 100,000,000

+## **Consequences**
+Due to some cost according to these increases, it is possible to decrease these parameters after migration and development, and re-enable them when need is required, despite the apportionment requirement can happen 1 or 2 times in years.